WebNet1 picoCTF 2019 Solution

 Download the pcap file and the RSA private key file from the challenge page.

-Add the provided RSA key in Wireshark's TLS preferences.
+Add the provided RSA key in Wireshark's TLS preferences (Edit > Preferences > Protocols > TLS > RSA keys list).
 Re-open the pcap.
 The encrypted traffic becomes readable HTTP.
 Follow the TLS streams and look at the HTTP response bodies.

 Learn more

-Use Wireshark's File > Export Objects > HTTP to save the image from the capture.
-Then run exiftool on the saved image to dump all metadata fields.
-The flag is stored as the value of one of the EXIF fields.
+Use Wireshark's File > Export Objects > HTTP (or tshark --export-objects) to save the JPEG from the capture.
+Then run the strings command on the saved file and grep for the flag prefix.
+The flag appears as a plain string inside the image file.

 bash